amushtaev/gatsby-starter-netlify-cms/src/pages/blog/the-budget-saving-guide-to-instagram-ads-cost.md

 ---
+focuskeyphrase: instagram ads cost
 templateKey: blog-post
 categories:
   - Instagram Ads
 categories-slug:
   - instagram-ads
 title: The Budget Saving Guide to Instagram Ads Cost
-date: 2020-04-23
+date: 2020-04-23T00:00:00.000Z
-description: Need modify desk.
+description: Learn how to get Instagram ads cost under control, read bidding recommendations, and win your ad auction with free video ads made by AI.
 featuredpost: false
 featuredimage: /img/instagram-ads-cost-featured-image.jpg
 image: /img/instagram-ads-cost-featured-image.jpg
+tags:
+  - Ads Manager
+  - CPC
+  - CPM
+  - cost cap
+  - bid cap
+  - Custom Audiences
+  - Lookalike Audiences
+  - Instagram ads
+  - lowest cost
+  - target cost
+seo_title: What Affects Instagram Ads Cost and How to Reduce It
+metadescription:
+focus_keyphrase: instagram ads cost
 seotitle: What Affects Instagram Ads Cost and How to Reduce It
-focuskeyphrase: instagram ads cost
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->

-_How much does it cost to advertise on Instagram?_
+*How much does it cost to advertise on Instagram?*

 It depends.
 For instance, companies are ready to pay nearly one million dollars for Cristiano Ronaldo to publish one promotion from his official Instagram account.